JiaxinZhong/AWPAL_doc/source/function/math/BesselJLog_Rothwell.rst

 BesselJLog_Rothwell.m
 =========================

-Calculate the log of the spherical Bessel function :math:`J_n(z)` using the method proposed by Rothwell 2018.
+Calculate the log of the spherical Bessel function :math:`J_n(z)` using the method proposed in :cite:t:`Rothwell2008ComputationLogarithmBessel`.

 Syntax
 ---------------